apx

 ToolDescription

-add_componentAdd a component to the project
+add_componentAdd a component to the project.
+Accepts component-name or @registry-name/component-name.

 Documentation Tools